Part 2A: Roles and responsibilities for child protection

 Sport organisations and clubs

-2.180 The Safeguarding in Sport service is a partnership between Children 1st and SportScotland.
+2.180 The Child Wellbeing and Protection in Sport service (CWPS) service is a partnership between Children 1st and SportScotland.
 It supports sports organisations and individuals across Scotland (including sports governing bodies, sports clubs, Leisure Trusts, local authorities and parents and carers) in keeping children safe in and through sport by providing advice, consultancy, training and support.
-Organisations and community groups involved in sport activities should familiarise themselves with the National Strategy for Child Protection in Sport and the ten steps to safeguard children in sport.
-They should adopt an open culture of encouraging parents and carers to ask questions about safeguarding procedures.
+Organisations and community groups involved in sport activities should familiarise themselves with the Standards for Child Wellbeing and Protection in Sport and the ten steps to safeguard children in sport.
+They should adopt rights-based, child centred culture and encourage children, parents and carers to raise any concerns and to ask questions about safeguarding procedures.

 Wider Planning Links